cybercolombia/cybercolombia.github.io/_pages/events/urbanecho_2026.md

 ### Introduction

-The workshop is designed to bridge academic research and real-world urban decision-making.
+Cybercolombia in collaboration with [Distrital University](https://www.udistrital.edu.co/inicio) and [UrbanEcho](https://www.urbanecho.io/)  hosting this workshop designed to bridge academic research and real-world urban decision-making.
 It combines a structured technical introduction with a guided co-creation session, allowing participants to move from urban challenges to concrete research and prototyping ideas.

 ### Workshop structure (4 hours):